NoriSte/reactjsday-2019-testing-course/book/jest-101/built-in-matchers.md

 });
 ```

-matchers are functions that compare two value and eventually throw an error if these values don't match showing useful informations:
+Matchers are functions that compare two value and eventually throw an error if these values don't match.
+They show useful informations:

 - which test failed
-- position of the failed assertion in the test code
+- the position of the failed assertion in the test code
-- stacktrace
+- the stacktrace

-Jest's expect provides a huge list of matchers and allow to add custom ones
+Jest's expect provides a huge list of matchers and allow to add custom ones.

-## `.not` modifier
+### `.not` modifier

-a matcher can be chained after an optional `.not` modifier which returns the negates the result of the matcher
+A matcher can be chained after an optional `.not` modifier which negates the result of the matcher.
+For example:

-for examples

 ```javascript
 test("my first test", () => {